alexsam29/MyCheckUp/working_agreement.md

 - Complex functions and/or blocks of code must be accompanied by inline comments explaining the logic.
   - Descriptive comments will appear on the line before the code.
 - Encapsulate all function data members, when possible, to prevent unauthorized access to them.
-- For anything not mentione here, we will consult the respective languages official style guide.
+- For anything not mentioned here, we will consult the respective languages official style guide.

 ## How to merge the code into the shared repository
 - Every code must be uploaded on its own branch then move to the main branch.